Sviatko124/WebRat/README.md

 ```

 The compilation process may take a long time due to the Fyne GUI framework, but after that, you should be left with a single binary.
-The usage of the program should be intuitive enough, as it isn't nearly as complex as Burp Suite.
+The usage of the program should be intuitive enough, as it isn't nearly as complex as BurpSuite.
 To use the proxy, use a browser extension to easily manage proxies (like FoxyProxy) and add the following proxy:
 ```
 IP: localhost